 All states in Australia have strict legislation relating to smoke alarms in residential rental properties.

-Legislation as set out in the Building Regulations 2006 and the Practice Note 2006-7 Building Commission states landlords must ensure their rental property is fitted with the correct number of working smoke alarms which are properly maintained and tested in accordance with the manufacturer's instructions.
+Legislation as set out in the Building Regulations 2006 and the Practice Note 2006-7 Building Commission states residential rental providers must ensure their rental property is fitted with the correct number of working smoke alarms which are properly maintained and tested in accordance with the manufacturer's instructions.

 In all cases, a person who does not comply with the smoke alarm legislation is guilty of an offence carrying financial penalties.
 According to some insurance product disclosure statements, non-compliance to current smoke alarm legislation could result in rejection of claims or reductions in the insurance payout in the event of a claim.